 (c) The amount includes the taxable value of insurance and welfare coverage, complementary pensions and the car for business and personal use.

-(c) The amount includes the taxable value of insurance and welfare coverage, complementary pensions and the car for business and personal use.
+(26) Other Managers with strategic responsibilities

-(a) The amount of €8,753 thousand for Gross Annual Salary is supplemented by the indemnities owed for transfers, in Italy and abroad, in line with the provisions of of the relevant national collective labour agreement and with the Company's additional agreements, as well as other indemnities related to employment for a total of €77 thousand.

-(b) The amount of tea.
-The unavailability of verified performance data at the date of approval of the Report), the payment of which shall be deferred in 2022 in the portion of 25%; ii) the deferred portions of the STI Plan awarded in 2018 and earned in 2020 for a total amount of €3,320 thousand based on Eni performance in the 2018-2020 vesting period, the payment of which shall be further deferred in 2022 for a portion of 50%; iii) the reduced amounts paid out of the deferred incentives awarded for a total amount of €604 thousand, provided for by the Plan Rules in cases of consensual termination of the employment relationship.

-(c) The amount includes the taxable value of insurance and welfare coverage, complementary pensions and the car for business and personal use.

-(d) Amounts due to for the positions held by Managers with strategic responsibilities in the Supervisory Body established under the Company's Model 231 and the Manager responsible for the preparation of the Company's financial statements (FRO).

-(e) The amount includes payment for the consensual termination of the employment relationship of four managers with strategic responsibilities and precisely: i) the agreed severance treatment provided for by Eni policies in compliance with the protections of the national collective bargaining agreement (which provide for up to a maximum of 3 years of total remuneration including fixed remuneration, short and long term variable incentives and benefits) for an amount of €9,470 thousand determined on the basis of fixed remunera
+(a) The amount of €8,755 thousand for Gross Annual Salary is supplemented by the indemnities owed for transfers, in Italy and abroad, in line with the provisions of of the relevant national collective labour agreement and with the Company's additional agreements, as well as other indemnities related to employment for a total of €77 thousand. (b) The amount of €8,755 thousand for Gross Annual Salary is supplemented by the indemnities related to employment for a total of €77 thousand. (c) The amount includes: i) the annual portion of the 2021 STI Plan earned in 2020 in the amount of €4,890 thousand, based on the assumption of individual performance at target level in 2020 (given the unavailability of verified performance data at the date of approval of the Report), the payment of which shall be deferred in 2022 in the portion of 50%; iii) the reduced amounts paid out of the deferred incentives awarded for a total amount of €604 thousand, provided for by the Plan Rules in cases of consensual termination of the employment relationship. (c) The amount includes the taxable value of insurance and welfare coverage, complementary pensions and the car for business and personal use. (d) Amounts due to for the positions held by Managers with strategic responsibilities in the Supervisory Body established under the Company's Model 231 and the Manager responsible for the preparation of the company's financial statements (FRO). (e) The amount includes payment for the company's financial statements (FRO). (e) The amount includes the maximum duration of the employment relationship of four managers with strategic responsibilities and precisely: i) the agreed severance tract menters provided for by Eni policies in compliance with the protections of the nation